Top 3 Ways to Clean Gmail Storage

 Using the Google One Storage Manager, you can quickly review and clear deleted emails and files, spam emails, emails with large attachments, large photos and videos, videos that Google Photos can’t process or play, and more.

-Use the Google One Storage Manager on your computer:
+Use the Google One Storage Manager on desktop:

 - Select the files you want to remove.